-Hazard lous Chemicals, Activities and Devices Will your project involve any of the following: □ DEA-controlled Substances ☐ Firearms and Explosives □ Prescription Drugs □ Alcohol & Tobacco □ Regulated Drones □ Radiation De vice Testing with Human Participants Are you going to test your project (device, app, invention, prototype, etc.)?
+zard lous Chemicals, Activities and Devices Will your project involve any of the following: □ DEA-controlled Substances ☐ Firearms and Explosives □ Prescription Drugs □ Alcohol & Tobacco □ Regulated Drones □ Radiation If any are checked, see Hazardous Rules, page 19.
+De vice Testing with Human Participants Are you going to test your project (device, app, invention, prototype, etc.)?
 If yes, does it require persons to interact with it other than yourself or adult sponsor/supervisor?
 Do you intend to gather background knowledge through a survey or interviews to understand the potential use and needs for your project design?
 Are you going to ask for opinions or suggestions on your project design at any point of the project?
 Does your project intend to gather personal data/have a health benefit to the user?
+If any are checked, see Human Participant Rules, page 8.
 Ve rtebrate Animals Does your project include any interaction with vertebrate animals in any phase of the project?
-If yes, please refer to the full Vertebrate Animal Rules.
-Po tentially Hazardous Biological Agents Does your project include any collection, examination or handling of microorganisms, and/or fresh or frozen tissue, primary cell cultures, blood, blood products or body fluids?
+If any are checked, see Vertebrate Animal Rules, page 12.
+Pot tentially Hazardous Biological Agents Does your project include any collection, examination or handling of microorganisms, and/or fresh or frozen tissue, primary cell cultures, blood, blood products or body fluids?
 Are you going to culture or isolate any substance, known or unknown?
-If yes, please refer to the full Potentially Hazardous Biological Agents Rules.
+If any are checked, see Potentially Hazardous Biological Agents Rules, page 15.